databrary/design/ridir-16/narrative.md

 In the worst case, Databrary will build functionality to import files that are exported by the Noldus software into an open or easy-to-read format, like the Excel spreadsheet format used by the coding template export function.
 Hundreds of researchers in developmental science, human factors research, ethology, and market research use Noldus, so the proposed Databrary enhancements will have widespread impact.

-#### Project 2: Timeline interface for viewing/selecting coding passes
+#### Project 2: Timeline interface for visualizing/manipulating coding passes

-Project 2 focuses on improvements to Databrary that make it easier for users to visualize what codes have been applied to shared sessions and by which researchers, explore these codes in conjunction with the videos, and upload new coding passes to their own sessions.
+Project 2 focuses on improvements to Databrary that make it easier for users to visualize what codes have been applied to shared sessions and by which researchers, explore these codes in conjunction with the videos, access and export them, and upload new coding passes to their own sessions.
-After a user has selected a particular session of interest, Databrary will enable visualization of existing coding passes linked with a testing session.
+After a user has selected a particular session of interest, Databrary will enable visualization of existing coding passes linked with that session.
-Databrary will support basic visualization and manipulation of these passes, so that users can preview the codes, select a subset of passes to download, or upload updated versions.
+Databrary will support basic visualization and manipulation of these passes, so that users can preview the codes, select a subset of passes to export in their preferred format, or upload updated versions.

 ##### Project 2.1 User interface for displaying data about code sources

 Databrary has already implemented a timeline interface that allows users to visualize temporal relationships among multiple phases of a data collection (e.g., parallel data streams or multiple camera views).
-Staff will augment this interface to allow users to visualize the different types of tags that have been applied to a particular session.
+Staff will augment this interface to allow users to visualize the different coding passes that have been applied to a particular session.
-The interface will allow users to select or deselect specific tags so only those tags of interest are displayed.
+The interface will allow users to select or deselect specific passes for display and further manipulation.
-The interface will also support selective downloading of selected coding passes and the associated videos.
+The interface will also support selective exporting of coding passes in the available formats along with the associated videos.
 We will adopt an iterative UI/UX design approach for this project and other UI/UX related efforts.
 The PIs/Co-Is and project staff will generate requirements for the interface.
 A functional specification document with wireframes will be developed and reviewed, and the developers will implement and continue to iterate the design.
 The project team will seek input from users, the TAC and from the Databrary Advisory Board about the implemented design, and then revise it as necessary.

+##### Project 2.2 User interface for importing and exporting coding files

+The existing upload and download functionality on the timeline session viewer will be expanded to allow more flexible manipulation of coding files.
+Users should be able to upload a new coding pass or replace an existing coding pass on sessions they can edit from any coding file on their computer.
+After selecting coding passes of interest, any user should be able to export those passes in a single coding file in the format of their choice, including various options for different representations in CSV format that may be imported to statistical analysis software.

+##### Project 2.3 Improved full-volume download/export functionality

+Users can already download packages containing all the shared files in a volume.
+This interface may need to be improved to allow exporting existing coding files in the users' preferred format rather than the originally uploaded format.
+Databrary staff will investigate the possibilities and necessity for these improvements.
+We will also investigate the possibility of creating volume-wide coding file templates that automatically create blank coding passes on each session.
+This functionality, if implemented, may be tied to Project 3.

 #### Project 3: Rich, text-based definitions of tags, transcripts, annotations, and codes

-Project 3 involves enhancing Databrary’s capacity to edit, represent, and export definitions of various types of tags as coding manuals, and base these manuals on imports from a subset of coding tools that store code definitions internally.
+Project 3 involves building Databrary’s capacity to edit, represent, and export definitions of various types of tags as coding manuals, and base these manuals on imports from a subset of coding tools that store code definitions internally.
 The definitions will be indexed by the Databrary search engine, and thus become searchable metadata.
 Sixty-three percent of developmental researchers who responded to our survey (10) report they “always” create detailed coding manuals that define behavioral codes associated with a particular study’s set of analyses.
 Respondents most often create these manuals using word processing or spreadsheet software.